 What records do I need to support expense claims?

-What penalties apply to incorrect expense claims?
+What penalties apply under HMRC’s expense compliance campaign?

-When do the new digital requirements start?
+When do the new digital record-keeping requirements start?